Parti Pehlivan

-Parti Pehlivan after the Surname Law Mehmet Baskak (1868/1872, Serres – August 6, 1941, Manisa) was a Turkish wrestler and a guerilla leader in the Ottoman Empire of Bosniak decent, and an officer in the Turkish Army during World War I and the Turkish War of Independence.
+Parti Pehlivan after the Surname Law Mehmet Baskak (1868/1872, Serres – August 6, 1941, Manisa) was a Turkish wrestler and a guerrilla leader in the Ottoman Empire of Bosniak decent, and an officer in the Turkish Army during World War I and the Turkish War of Independence.
 He was an important leader in Kuva-yi Milliye of the Aegean Region.
 After the declaration of the Turkish Republic he was granted land in Hacıhaliller, Manisa for his services and lived in Manisa until his death.

 Early years

 Mehmet was born in the village of Ebdimal (Sisamia) in the Nahiye of Nigrita, southwest of Serres in Ottoman Greece.
 His father's name is Süleyman Pehlivan and his mother's name is Kaya.
 At an early age, he became a Pehlivan like his father, which is a common sport in his native town.
 Being a remarkable wrestler, he received the title "parti" which means that he was always wrestling with the winner of the tournaments.
 According to his descendants, he killed a local Greek and went up to the Mountains of Macedonia.
 During the long years of Macedonian Struggle he was in the mountains fighting against Bulgarian Komitadjis and Greek Makedonomachoi, but occasionally he banded with Christians against the oppressive rule of Abdulhamid II.

 Being a member of the Serez branch of the Committee of Union and Progress he joined the Hareket Army to and suppressed the 31 March Uprising, where Mustafa Kemal was also in the same army.